The Telegraph's main headline of the day | ExBulletin

 The Telegraph’s main headline of the day

 Welcome to The Telegraph’s early morning news briefing.
-Here are some of the main articles covered on Saturday Sign up for a free front page newsletter to be briefed twice daily by email.
-1. Exclusive: Green light to allow vaccinated British people to spend vacation abroad
+Here are some of the main articles covered on Sunday.
+Sign up for a free front page newsletter to be briefed twice daily by email.
+1. Exclusive: Your Covid passport to return to normal life may not be ready for several months.

-The vaccinated British will avoid Covid testing and quarantine in accordance with government plans to allow foreign summer vacations.
+The Corona passport, designed to bring life back to normal in the UK, may not be ready until the fall, The Telegraph said.

-Boris Johnson expects to signal that when foreign travel commences on Monday, restrictions apply based on a system of traffic lights that ranks red, amber or green by the country according to risk based on vaccination level, covid ratio and prevalence.
-It’s possible.
-Read the full story.
+Prime Minister Boris Johnson is scheduled to see for the first time Monday that a system is being developed that will allow people to return to sporting events, theaters and other major public events and travel abroad for vacation. .

 Stay up to date with The Telegraph’s breaking news and the latest in politics.